2 Getting Started with R and RStudio

 Let’s write our first line of R code in the console.
 The R console uses the prompt symbol > to indicate that it is ready for a new line of code.

-Type in each of the following instructions (after the > operator) and press enter.
-Feel free to change the second line of code to add your own name.
+Type in each of the following instructions (after the > prompt) and press Enter.
+Feel free to modify the second line of code to include your own name:

 ## [1] "Hello World"